 First year (Plebe) cadets at West Point were interviewed about their politics.
 Four years later, the handful of cadets that had called themselves liberal (in old, progressive sense) had disappeared: extra-familial hyper-discipline at work.

-Republican administrations may send the military into harm’s way for no reason or dishonest ones, abuse and mistreat them scandalously when they come home.
-Democrats may secure their honorable return home and administer to veterans’ needs.
+Republican administrations may send the military into harm’s way for no reason or a dishonest one, abuse and disregard them scandalously once they come home.
+Democrats may secure veterans’ honorable return home and administer to their needs thereafter.
 Most of the military will remain staunchly Republican in any case.

-Note that the most ardent defenders of Capitalism are career military who practice within their ranks a pure form of Communism, complete with universal health care, strict promotion by merit instead of inheritance, free housing, clothing and food.
+Note that the most ardent defenders of Capitalism are career military who practice a pure form of Communism in the ranks, complete with universal health care, strict promotion by merit instead of by inheritance, subsidized or free housing, clothing and food.
 The laissez-faire capitalism they adore would fail utterly in their fish bowl environment.
-Also noteworthy, the military brass are the first coordinated practitioners of Capitalism in a totalitarian collectivist state on the verge of collapse.
+Also noteworthy, the military brass are the first practitioners of coordinated Capitalism in a totalitarian collectivist state on the verge of collapse.

 Political extremism and perhaps even conservatism may reflect human stresses endured during childhood, adolescence and even past lives (see the reactionary as ex-carnivore).
 Over generations, criminality and militarism have reinforced each other through the systematic abuse of children.
 Psychic repression during pubescence may be most telling, as well as the social advantages of taller stature.